sithmel/occamsrazor.js/README.rst

 The problem is: how can you pick the right adapter for each shape ?

-This is where occamsrazor.js enter.
+This is where occamsrazor enter.
 First of all you need some validator.
 A validator will help to identify what "shape" of the object::

     var has_radius = occamsrazor.validator().match(['radius']);